ohmcodes/WindowsGSM.Palworld/README.md

 Try Install Required Redis
-VC++ latest  DirectX offline version or latest download and install steam launcher on your server will do the fix
+VC++ latest  DirectX offline version or latest download and install steam launcher on your server will do the fix you should be seeing `Setting breakpad minidump AppID = 1623730`

 # License
 This project is licensed under the MIT License - see the <a href="https://github.com/ohmcodes/WindowsGSM.Palworld/blob/main/LICENSE">LICENSE.md</a> file for details